Contract Structure and Risk Aversion in Longevity Risk Transfers: Introduction

-Our analysis show that the \textit{contract structure} and the \textit{risk attitudes} of both parties play a significant role in this game, and these two factors are closely related.
-We evaluate two contract types: the \textit{static contract}, which sets a constant hedge ratio and fixed periodic payments at inception (time 0), and the \textit{dynamic contract}, which adjusts these parameters periodically based on the latest available information.
-The static contract provides long-term protection with known hedging costs similar to existing long-term reinsurance products offering \textit{high} risk coverage, while the dynamic contract resembles the rolling of short-dated instruments such as mortality CAT bonds or longevity sidecars and provides \textit{low} risk coverage due to variable hedging costs.
-Through numerical analyses, we find that the contract preference of both parties strongly depends on their level of risk aversion, specifically on which side is more risk-averse: \textit{A more risk-averse buyer favors the static contract, as it better aligns with her long-term hedging needs, despite the higher premiums.
-Conversely, a more risk-averse seller prefers selling the dynamic contract, even at a lower price, to avoid long-term commitments.} While our findings on contract structure preferences and market viability are applicable to any risk transfer market, they offer insights into the observed stylized facts within the current longevity risk transfer market and advice on its development.
+We compare two contract types: a \textit{static} swap that fixes both the hedge ratio and the fixed‑leg payments at inception, and a \textit{dynamic} swap that updates them each period using the latest information.
+Static swaps provide long‑horizon protection with known hedging costs similar to long‑term reinsurance and could provide higher coverage, whereas dynamic swaps resemble rolling short‑dated instruments (e.g., mortality CAT bonds or longevity sidecars) with more variable costs and potentially lower effective coverage.
+In numerical analyses, we find that the preferred structure depends on which side is more risk‑averse: \textit{A more risk-averse buyer favors the static contract, as it better aligns with her long-term hedging needs, despite the higher premiums.
+Conversely, a more risk-averse seller prefers selling the dynamic contract, even at a lower price, to avoid long-term commitments.} {When index-based swaps are used instead of indemnity swaps, we find that the equilibrium risk loadings, as well as the {objective} gains for both parties, are lower than in the case of indemnity swaps.
+However, the relationship between risk aversions of the two counterparties and the preference of contract types remains unchanged.} These findings help rationalize observed market outcomes and guide contract design.
+In particular, while the development of the long-term capital market is admittedly challenging, our model predictions suggest that dynamic contracts, such as mortality CAT bonds or longevity sidecars, represent a promising initial step toward developing an active longevity-linked capital market.